FairwindsOps/charts/stable/insights-agent/README.md

 `uploader.resources` | CPU/memory requests and limits for the uploader script |
 `cronjobs.backoffLimit` | Backoff limit to use for each report CronJob | 1
-`cronjobs.failedJobsHistoryLimit` | Number of failed jobs to keep in history for each report | 2 `cronjobs.successfulJobHistoryLimit` | Number of successful jobs to keep in history for each report | 2 `cronjobs.nodeSelector` | Node selector to use for cronjobs | null `cronjobs.runJobsImmediately` | Run each of the reports immediately upon install of the Insights Agent | true `cronjobs.dnsPolicy` | Adds pod DNS policy |
+`cronjobs.failedJobsHistoryLimit` | Number of failed jobs to keep in history for each report | 2 `cronjobs.successfulJobsHistoryLimit` | Number of successful jobs to keep in history for each report | 2 `cronjobs.nodeSelector` | Node selector to use for cronjobs | null `cronjobs.runJobsImmediately` | Run each of the reports immediately upon install of the Insights Agent | true `cronjobs.dnsPolicy` | Adds pod DNS policy |